 Tip 2: Have good Disney World Theme Park Touring Plans

 Everyone can benefit with good theme park touring plans.
 During busy times, a good plan will absolutely keep you ahead of the crowds and out of the lines; you will typically wait 3-to-4 hours less per theme park day than people who do not use a touring plan.
-Another really importantbenefit of a good plan is that everyone gets to ride and see the things that they are looking forward to because everyone's priorities are included in a plan that tours the parks efficiently and effectively.
+Another really important benefit of a good plan is that everyone gets to ride and see the things that they are looking forward to because everyone's priorities are included in a plan that tours the parks efficiently and effectively.
 The plans we offer will also help you select the FastPass+ options that offer the biggest benefits in avoiding boring line time.

 Theme park Touring Plans are so helpful that we provide them at no extra cost to everyone who books their Disney Vacation through us.